UyCoder/My_scripts/README.md

-# Here I uploaded some codes of html, css of javascript for frontend.
+# Here I uploaded some codes of html, css and javascript for frontend.